Prometheus-X-association/dataspace-connector/docs/GETTING_STARTED.md

-    "secretKey": "", // Client Secret API credential for the catalogue "catalogUri": "", // URL of the catalogue) service to use "contractUri": "", // URL of the contract service to use "credentials": [
+    "secretKey": "", // Client Secret API credential for the catalogue "catalogUri": "", // URL of the catalogue) service to use "contractUri": "", // URL of the contract service to use "consentUri": "", // URL of the cocnsent service to use "credentials": [
         // Optional - to manually add credentials into the connector {